-Deadline for applications for the show is Sep 13, 2019.
-Applications will be accepted after this deadline based on space availability.
+The application deadline for the show 2020 was Sep 13, 2019.
+Applications may be accepted after this deadline based on space availability.
 All applications will be reviewed by the committee to ensure they meet the show criteria.

 General Rules and Regulations

 NOTE: Application form becomes a licence agreement upon approval by selection committee and exhibitor is duly notified.

 In consideration of being granted a licence to use the specified facilities or space of the Saskatoon Prairieland Park Corporation the undersigned (hereinafter called the Licensee) agrees to all terms and conditions herein contained.